An In-depth Analysis of Passage-Level Label Transfer for Contextual Document Ranking: Related Work

+Along with CNN, sequential neural models (RNN, GRU, LSTM) also play a key role in interaction based reranking approaches.
+Several approaches used LSTM based modeling of queries and documents~\citep{fan_sigir_2018}.
+Wan~et~al~\citep{wan_lstm_doc_2016} proposed Match-SRNN based on GRU to accumulate matching signals.
+In a similar line, MatchPyramid~\citep{matchpyramid16} and DeepRank~\citep{Pang_deeprank_2017} fed the interaction matrix between the query and document to a GRU to learn the final feature vector.
+Some models such as DUET~\citep{Mitra2017a} combined the benefit of both representation (distributed model) and interaction (local model) based networks to achieve better reranking performance.

-\item\textbf{Deep Contextualized Autoregressive Neural Model based Rankers:} Recently introduced pre-trained language models such as ELMO~\cite{peters_2018_elmo}, GPT-2~\cite{radford2019language}, and BERT~\cite{devlin_bert_2018} show promising improvement in different NLP tasks.
-Such models are trained on huge volume of unlabelled data.
+~\\ \textbf{Deep Contextualized Autoregressive Neural Model based Rankers:} Recently introduced pre-trained language models such as ELMO~\citep{peters_2018_elmo}, GPT-2~\citep{radford2019language}, SentenceBERT~\citep{reimers_2019_sentencebert}, and BERT~\citep{devlin_bert_2018} show promising improvement in different NLP tasks.
+Such models are trained on huge volumes of unlabelled data.
 Such contextual models, e.g., BERT, have proven to be superior in the document reranking task than the above neural models.
-The sentence classification task of BERT is extensively used in BERT based document retrieval techniques~\cite{dai_sigir_2019,nogueira2019multistage,yang2019simple:bertir:lin}.
-Closest to our work are models that try to address the variable-length limitation due to BERT's fixed input restriction either by passage-level labelling~\cite{dai_sigir_2019,wu_passage_webconf_2020} or sentence-wise labelling~\cite{lin_emnlp_2019}. \cite{dai_sigir_2019} proposed an approach to split documents into passages and then fine-tune BERT to obtain passage level relevance score(\doclabel).
-On the other hand,\senlabel~\cite{lin_emnlp_2019} is a cross-domain knowledge transfer based modeling approach.
-It splits documents into passages and computes the score of each query-sentence pair using a secondary model trained on MSMARCO passage and Microblogging retrieval dataset.
-Finally, it computes the relevance score of a query-document pair by an interpolation between sparse index based score (BM25/QL score) and the semantic score of top three sentences learned via transfer model. \doclabel{} approach suffers from label noise because it assumes all passages of a relevant document are also relevant. \senlabel{} approach has an unacceptably large inference time due to its sentence-level knowledge transfer.
-We use it as a useful upper bound of the performance benefits due to contextual modelling of the entire document.
+The sentence classification task of BERT is extensively used in BERT based document retrieval techniques~\citep{dai_sigir_2019,nogueira2019multistage,yang2019simple:bertir:lin, wu_passage_level_relevance_2020}.
+Previous models addressed BERT's fixed input restriction either by sentence-wise labelling~\citep{lin_emnlp_2019} or passage-level labelling~\citep{dai_sigir_2019,wu_passage_webconf_2020}. \citet{dai_sigir_2019}. \citet{dai_sigir_2019} split documents into passages, and obtain passage level relevance score by fine-tuning the BERT model (\doclabel).

+On the other hand,\senlabel~\citep{lin_emnlp_2019} is a cross-domain knowledge transfer based modeling approach.
+It splits documents into passages and computes the score of each query-sentence pair using a secondary model trained on the MSMARCO passage and Microblogging retrieval dataset.
+Finally, it computes the relevance score of a query-document pair by interpolation between a sparse index based score (BM25/QL score) and the semantic score of the top three sentences learned via the transfer model. \doclabel{} approach considers all passages of a relevant document as relevant and this introduces label noise. \senlabel{} method does sentence-level knowledge transfer and takes a large inference time.
+This approach performs contextual modeling of documents and provides a useful upper bound on performance.